creationix/howtonode.org/articles/haml-for-javascript.markdown

 Since partials aren't built into [haml-js][], then we'll have to implement it in our framework.
 But don't worry, it's not hard.

-First we're starting to nest pretty deeply, so we'll shift to parallel file loading for the template sources.
+We're starting to nest pretty deeply, so we'll shift to parallel file loading for the template sources.
 We'll pre-compile the templates while we're at it:

     var template_names = ["layout", "link", "links"];
     var counter = template_names.length;